15 Ways To Get Good-Quality Sleep (Even If You Aren't Getting Enough)

 If you are waking up in the middle of the night feeling stressed or panicky, try a blood-sugar-balancing snack before bed and again if you wake up in the middle of the night.
 Vora suggests a spoonful of coconut oil.

 Although you could be spending a lot of time and energy on changing your thoughts and habits around sleep, what's the state of that place where you go to rest every night?
-Research has shown that the quality of your bed can definitely affect your sleep, as can poor bedding, while high-quality, new bedding can significantly improve sleep.
+Research has shown that the quality of your bed can definitely affect your sleep20, as can poor bedding, while high-quality, new bedding can significantly improve sleep21.

 If you've been sleeping on the same mattress for more than a decade, or your sheets and pillows are ancient and in need of an upgrade, consider investing in some comfy, cozy accoutrements for better rest.